 Because I believe that being able to get our heads around taking action and moving forward towards some kind of goal will help all of us maintain some kind of positivity and perspective.

 I predict that 3 things are going to happen in the coaching profession in the near future as a result of the Coronavirus.
+Here are the three trends that we need to bear in mind:

 1. More and more coaching will take place virtually, necessitating a greater need for coaches to learn appropriate skills and behaviour,